Leah Williamson feared crippling period pain could have ruined her Euro hopes

 She also described her mixed feelings about now having celebrity status.

-Williamson said “I love it because we can reach so many people” but “I hate the fame and that side of it”.
+Williamson said: “I love it because we can reach so many people,” but added: “I hate the fame and that side of it.”

 She added: “If you’re not prepared to (be famous as a professional women’s footballer) you’re doing a disservice to the game and all those women that had to pretend to be boys to be able to play.